Updated October 25, 2024

 Compared to other pricing models, there are a couple of reasons why you may (or may not) opt for flat-rate pricing.

-You also don't need to worry about non-qualified rates for premium cards.
-All transactions are charged the same flat rate.
+• Don't need to worry about non-qualified rates for premium cards (all transactions are charged the same flat rate)

-Additionally, flat-fee processing may not offer the same level of flexibility and customization as other pricing models.
-This could limit your ability to negotiate rates.
+• May not offer the same level of flexibility and customization as other pricing models

-Lastly, flat rates offer less transparency with your processing cost.
-You won't know how much you're paying for interchange fees, assessment fees, and processor markup.
+• Offer less transparency with your processing cost (you won't know how much you're paying for interchange fees, assessment fees, and processor markup)

 What is the cheapest way to take card payments?